 What to Know When Moving to Philly

-1. Real estate is much more affordable than surrounding areas
+1. Real estate is much more affordable than the surrounding areas

-Bigger east coast cities like DC, Boston, and NYC all have high prices on the market.
+Bigger East Coast cities like DC, Boston, and NYC all have high prices on the market.
 Thankfully, Philly is great as it’s an alternative option to those seeking shelter near high-priced cities.
-There is much more room in Philadelphia for much less than the conventional cities, allowing for a more comfy home for anyone who’s looking to find a place to live.
+There is much more room in Philadelphia for much less than the conventional cities, allowing for a more comfortable home for anyone who’s looking to find a place to live.

 2. Philly is a large city

-Philadelphia is the 6th biggest city in the entire United States, it sits at the 2nd largest city on the east coast, behind New York.
-With over 1.5 million people that call Philly home, expect to experience traffic and more than average waits at popular shops and restaurants.
+Philadelphia is the 6th biggest city in the entire United States, and it is the 2nd largest city on the East Coast, behind New York.
+With over 1.5 million people who call Philly home, expect to experience traffic and more than average waits at popular shops and restaurants.

 3. Public transit is great